danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 $$ \text{Sharpe Ratio}  = \frac{E[R_{portfolio} - R_{risk-free}]}{\sqrt{\text{var}[R_{portfolio} - R_{risk-free}]}}. $$

-The risk-free rate return is sometimes taken as the LIBOR rate, the rate of 3 month T bill or the rate of a benchmark such as SPY.
-The risk-free rate is often approximated as 0 since the T bill rate has been near 0.
+The risk-free rate return is sometimes taken as the LIBOR rate, the rate of the 3 month T-bill or the rate of a benchmark such as SPY.
+The risk-free rate is often approximated as 0 since the T-bill rate has been near 0.
 However, this appears to be changing in the near future.
 When the risk-free rate is constant, we can simplify the denominator: